 Anyone who's been to an AICPA conference will tell you it's an incredible learning experience.
 But if you're going to ask your employer to pick up the tab, you have to make a bold case for attending.

-Here's a bit of tactical advice on getting your manager to send you to the the Not-for-Profit Conference in 2018: It's not about you.
+Here's a bit of tactical advice on getting your manager to send you to the Not-for-Profit Conference in 2019: It's not about you.
 It's about how your entire team - in fact, your company - will benefit from the information and insights you'll gain.

 Impress your boss with your communication skills by crafting a powerful campaign to win their approval.